 - For instance, choose items with vegan leather the next time you shop for clothing or furnishings

 - Cut off anything made of wool, fur, or down

 - Reduce your meat intake if you can’t cut it down completely

 15. Plan your future together

 Are you planning to take the next step?
 Are you planning to move in together?
-Are you planning to get married?
+Are you wondering if a vegan and non vegan can marry?
 One of the most serious conversations you will inevitably have with your vegan partner is whether or not your children will be raised vegan.
 This issue might be a dealbreaker for a few.
 Let your children make the choice for themselves when the time comes.
 Until then, don’t force any of the dietary habits on them.

 It’s not harder to date a vegan than anyone else.
 You need an open mind, an open heart, and perhaps a couple of Glyde boxes.